Van Halen: 1972–1977: Formation and early history

 In 1973, Mammoth changed its name to Van Halen.
 According to Roth, this was his idea.
 He felt it was a name that held long-term identity, artistic and marketing advantages, like Santana.
 They continued to play Pasadena, San Bernardino, and Venice at clubs, festivals, backyard parties and city parks like Hamilton, drawing up to 2,000 people.
 Traffic jams and noise complaints to the local police often ensued, as far away as San Pedro.
 Van Halen subsequently played clubs in Los Angeles and West Hollywood to growing audiences, increasing their popularity through self-promotion, passing out flyers at local high schools.
-This tenacious self-promotion soon built them an auspicious, loyal, area following.
+This tenacious self-promotion soon earned them a loyal local following.

 Flyer handed out at La Cañada High School show.
 Eddie playing an Ibanez Destroyer.

 By 1974, Roth had been in the band for about a year, and they decided to replace the ambivalent Stone, who was unsure about a career in music.
 Michael Anthony Sobolewski, a Pasadena college music-classmate of Eddie's, joined the group after an all-night jam session.
 He had sung and played bass in a number of less successful Arcadia backyard-party bands, including Snake.
 Although he was hesitant, his bandmate in Snake encouraged him to seize this opportunity.
-Also in 1974, the band had a major break when it was hired to play regularly at the Sunset Strip club Gazzarri's.
+The band had a major break when it was hired to play regularly at the Sunset Strip club Gazzarri's.
 The Doors had "broken" there in the late 1960s.
 Owner Bill Gazzarri had previously claimed Van Halen was too loud for the venue.
 However, their new managers, Mark Algorri and Mario Miranda, took over the club's hiring and booked them through 1976.
 By the Spring of 1975, they were the regular Tuesday night band at Myron's Ballroom.
 They had succeeded in becoming a staple of the Los Angeles music scene during the mid-1970s, playing at clubs like the Whisky a Go Go on Sunset Strip.

-All the club gig success led to the need for a demo tape, which was recorded at Cherokee Studios in Northridge where Steely Dan had recently completed an LP at the time.
-Rodney Bingenheimer saw Van Halen at Gazzarri's in the summer of 1976, and enticed Gene Simmons of Kiss to see them.
-Impressed to action, Simmons produced a 29-track Van Halen demo tape, entitled "Zero" at Village Recorder studios in Los Angeles and with post-production overdubs completed at Electric Lady Studios in New York.
+Rodney Bingenheimer saw Van Halen at Gazzarri's in the summer of 1976, and convinced Gene Simmons of Kiss to see them perform.
+Impressed, Simmons produced a 29-track Van Halen demo tape, entitled "Zero", at Village Recorder studios in Los Angeles, with post-production overdubs completed at Electric Lady Studios in New York.
 Simmons suggested changing their name to "Daddy Longlegs."
-However, a very disappointed Simmons could do no more once Kiss management opined that Van Halen "had no chance of making it".
+However, a very disappointed Simmons could do no more once Kiss management decided that Van Halen "had no chance of making it".